HeyPuter/docs/src/user-pays-model.md

 ## User-Pays Model vs. Traditional Model

-With user-pays model, each user covers for what they use through their own account.
-When you build with Puter.js, users log in with their Puter account and all their usage from storage, compute, API calls, gets billed to them, not you.
-You can launch your app with zero infrastructure costs.
-No server bills, no scaling costs, no surprise charges when your app goes viral.
+With traditional model of building applications, you have to set up servers, databases, and cloud services before you even launch.
+If you use cloud services like AWS or Google Cloud, you have to configure those, manage API keys, and set up billing.

-Different from the traditional model, where you have to set up servers, databases, and cloud services before you even launch.
-If you're using AWS or Google Cloud, you configure everything, manage API keys, and handle billing.
-Moreover, you pay for everything your users do.
-Every file they upload, every API call they make, every database query—it all comes out of your pocket.
-The more users you get, the higher your bill.
+Puter.js with user-pays model solves this, so you can build applications without worrying about server bills, scaling costs, or usage spikes.

 ## Advantages of the User-Pays Model